a-blekot/privacy-policy/lucky-time/TERMS_OF_SERVICE_en.md

 - reverse engineer, decompile, or attempt to derive source code from the App except where permitted by law,
 - interfere with the App (including probing, scanning, or testing vulnerabilities),
-- use the App to violate any law or infringe anyone’s rights,
+- use the App to violate any law or infringe anyone’s rights, or
-- misuse the App to harass, abuse, or harm others, or
+- misuse the App to harass, abuse, or harm others.
-- circumvent paywalls, entitlement checks, or subscription validation.

 ## 6. Intellectual property